TheUnixDemon/DesktopSetup/README.md

 # My Setup

-Here some informations about my software setup so those who doesn't know if package **xy** should remain or not here some favourites of mine.

-## <u> Software </u>

-Here my essential software parts that I would install on every desktop setup.
+Here my essential software parts that I would install on every desktop setup that I use.
+I don't include AMD and their drivers because I usually don't use them (but my notebook does).

-### Base Sys
+## <u> Operating System </u>
 * Arch Linux 64 Bit - **x86**
-* Cinnamon Wayland **or** KDE Plasma 6 Wayland
+* Cinnamon Wayland **&** KDE Plasma 6 Wayland
-* fitting graphicsdriver & vulkan support
+* Nvidia driver
-    * nvidia (not nvidia-dkms)
+    * `nvidia` (not `nvidia-dkms`)
-    * nvidia-utils
-    * lib32-nvidia-utils
+    * `nvidia-utils` & `lib32-nvidia-utils`

+Currently I'm using KDE Plasma 6 Wayland because it's more stable than years before.
+Back in the day, KDE Plasma 6 had some terrible issues with its stability and support for Nvidia, so basically it sometimes crashed randomly or had screen tearing.
+Then I switched for more than two years (2023–2025) to Cinnamon because of its stability (based on older GNOME), and it fixed most of my issues.
+As said, nowadays KDE Plasma 6 Wayland is stable enough to use it even with Nvidia cards, but if you have issues, I can recommend checking out Cinnamon.

-So why not `nvidia-dkms`? `nvidia-dkms` will be locally compiled everytime a new version comes up so it takes much longer than `nvidia` because `nvidia` is pre-compiled.
+`nvidia-dkms` will be locally compiled everytime a new version comes up so it takes much longer than `nvidia` because `nvidia` is pre-compiled.
 So why then so many recommend `nvidia-dkms`?
 It's basicly with every kernel compatible so it should work fine under every kernel.
 But If you're using the stable kernel (default) then I strongly recommend to switch to `nvidia`.

-### Compatibily Layer
+## <u> Compatibily Layer </u>
-* wine (stable)
+* `wine` (stable)
-* wine-gecko
+* `wine-gecko`
-* wine-mono
+* `wine-mono`
-* winetricks
+* `winetricks`
-* umu-launcher (proton)
+* `umu-launcher` (proton)

-Why `wine` and `umu-launcher`?
-I am using Linux fulltime and can handle custom but more lightweight compatibily layers like wine instead of using `Lutris`.
-If you have problems with the terminal try `Lutris`.
-Or use Windows alongside instead.
+I am using Linux full time and can handle my *Wine* prefixes by myself (mostly) so I'm usually not using *Lutris* as compatibily layer handler.
+If you have problems with the terminal try *Lutris*.
+Also I like to use *umu-launcher* for using Proton from Steam without using it through (outside of) Steam itself. *umu-launcher* allows to use *winetricks* for the installation of *dlls* and has a better compatibility out-of-the-box than *Wine* without installing direktly additional *dlls*.

-### Utility Tools
+## <u> Utility Tools </u>
-* gamemode
-* lib32-gamemode
+* `gamemode`
-* gamescope
+* `gamescope` & `lib32-gamemode`

-More performance through `gamemoderun` and `gamescope` makes window issues with mostly Windows applications obsolete.
+More performance through *gamemoderun* and *gamescope* makes window issues (mostly) obsolete.

-# Last Words

-This script does not make backups through Borg by itself but depends on software like **Vorta**.
-It's possible to code additionally a service that does that alongside the Borg backup creation but I think Vorta and other applications like that are working very good with desktop envirounments so It would be overkill and mostly useless for those that prefer Vorta.